RedWilly/BTC-MYSQL/README.md

 ### Prerequisites
 - Node.js
-- MySQL Server
+- MySQL
-- A database and table created in the MySQL Server
+- A database and table created in the MySQL

 ### Usage
 1. Clone this repository to your local machine.